nileshzemse/mernfeed/README.md

 you should have mongodb and node js version 14.4 or greater installed on your machine

 1. Download the source code from this git repository in your directory say "feeds"
-2. create a database called "nszfeeder" (edit .env file located in the root folder of this repository to have different database name)
+2. create a database "your-mongodb-database-name" (edit .env file located in the root folder of this repository to have you actual database name)
 3. install packages required for this project
 $ cd feeder
 $feeder> npm install